Jammyjamjamman/Magnetometer_data_server/db_setup/README.md

 * A copy of `access.crypt` needs saving in `/path/to/Magnetometer_data_server/db_updater` and the key needs to be supplied in the script `/path/to/Magnetometer_data_server/db_updater/mongo_cursors.py` as the global variable `KEY`.

 * The usernames for the observatories data manager, the raw data writer and the magnetometer data writer need setting in `/path/to/Magnetometer_data_server/db_updater/mongo_cursors.py` as the global variables `OBSW_USR`, `SENW_USR` and `MAGW_USR` respectively.
+The database web location needs setting, as the global variable `DB_HOST`. `DB_HOST` is set to "localhost" by default, which is fine if the database is on the same machine.

 * The username password for the database reader user needs to be set in the script `/path/to/Magnetometer_data_server/server/mongo_cursors.py` as the global variables `READ_USR` and `READ_PASS` respectively.
+The database web location needs setting, as the global variable `DB_HOST`. `DB_HOST` is set to "localhost" by default, which is fine if the database is on the same machine.